AtramenteDev/BotsOfAtramente/README.md

 <br/>

-*Â© 2026 Bots of Atramente Â» All rights reserved.*
+*© 2026 Bots of Atramente » All rights reserved.*

 </div>